tyh835/PyJam/README.md

 Then, run `jam --help` and you are all set!

+## Quick Start

+To deploy a static site to AWS using `pyjam`, make sure you have an AWS account and purchase a domain name on Route53.
+Also, check that you can make a S3 bucket of the same name, by running `jam setup bucket <domain-name>`.

+Next, upload your static site contents by running `jam sync <path-to-dir> <domain-name>`.

+Then, setup CloudFront content delivery simply by running `jam setup cloudfront <domain-name>`.

+Configure your Route53 DNS to point to CloudFront by running `jam setup domain <domain-name> --cf`.

+Finally, request a SSL certificate using `jam setup certificate <domain-name>`, and you are all set!

 ## Commands

 `jam list buckets` - Lists all S3 buckets

-`jam list bucket <name>` - Lists all objects in an S3 bucket
+`jam list bucket <bucket-name>` - Lists all objects in an S3 bucket

-`jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting.
+`jam setup bucket <bucket-name>` - Create and configure an S3 bucket for static site hosting.
 Only configures the bucket if it already exists.

 - `--region` specifies the AWS region to setup the S3 bucket.

-`jam setup domain <name>` - Create and configure a Route53 domain records for S3 or CloudFront.
+`jam setup domain <domain-name>` - Create and configure a Route53 domain records for S3 or CloudFront.

 - `--s3`: create records to point to S3 hosted website with corresponding domain name.
 NOTE: bucket name must be the same as domain name.

 - `--cf`: create records to point a CloudFront distribution.
 NOTE: distribution CNAME must point to the domain name.

-`jam setup certificate` - Create and configure an ACM certificate to use for CloudFront distribution.
+`jam setup certificate <domain-name>` - Create and configure an ACM certificate to use for CloudFront distribution.
 Works with Route53 issued domain names.

-`jam setup cloudfront` - Create and configure a CloudFront distribution to cache a S3 hosted static website.
+`jam setup cloudfront <bucket-name>` - Create and configure a CloudFront distribution to cache a S3 hosted static website.

 `jam sync <path-name> <bucket-name>` - Sync file directory recursively to S3 bucket.
 Removes stale files and checks for unnecessary uploads.